deepzec/VT-HashScan/README.md

 # PS-VTScan

-Powershell script to scan multiple malicious hashes in VT and check detection for a AV vendor.
+Powershell script to scan multiple malware hashes in VT and check your AV vendor detection status.

 * Add your malware hashes in HashList.txt file
 * Change vendor name in "{$_.Engine -eq 'TrendMicro'}" to match against different vendors